zenml-io/zenml/docs/book/component-gallery/orchestrators/custom.md

 the step within the same Python process.
 Obviously all kind of additional configuration could be added around this.

-## Python Operator based Orchestration

-The `airflow` orchestrator has a slightly more complex implementation of the `prepare_or_run_pipeline()` method.
-Instead of immediately executing a step, a `PythonOperator` is created which contains a `_step_callable`.
-This `_step_callable` will ultimately execute the `self.run_step(...)` method of the orchestrator.
-The PythonOperators are assembled into an AirflowDag which is returned.
-Through some Airflow magic, this DAG is loaded by the connected instance of Airflow and orchestration of this DAG is performed either directly or on a set schedule.

 ## Container-based Orchestration

 The `kubeflow` orchestrator is a great example of container-based orchestration.